 You have to provide two photos.
 They must be fresh, taken in the past three months.
-The background must be white clear.
-The veil, hat, etc. must not cover your head.
+The background must be white and clear.
+The veil, hat, sunglasses, weird mustache or beard, etc. must not cover your head.

 Please bear in mind that the Norway authorities could ask for more documents.
 It depends on you as an applicant and the country you apply from.